mgatland/mcmanager/README.md

 Look at the first few lines of the script.

-* You must change the password to a secure password
+* You must change the password to a secure password (make it long and random)
 * You must insert the dropbox token that you saved earlier
 * You don't need to change the dropboxFolder, unless you move your Minecraft server files somewhere else in your Dropbox.